nbalestra/alc-workshop/docs/module-6/lab-1.md

 8. We now need to update the previous file with the host name of the orders API that the connector will invoke to ground the customer's prompt.

     {: .note}
-    The API-Led workshop Anypoint environment already has a fully implemented version of the Order API which, among others, provides an endpoint to get all the orders given a customer ID.
-This implementation doesn't not connect to any backend and therefore you can pass the API any value as customerId.
+    The API-Led workshop Anypoint environment already has a mok implementation of the Order API which, among others, provides an endpoint to get all the orders given a customer ID.
+This implementation doesn not connect to any backend and therefore you can pass the API any value as customerId.

     - Login into Anypoint Platform
     - Head to Runtime Manager